|

 was officially opened in the Historical Museum of Bay County.

-Phoenix, Arizona was our reunion city in 1995, with Danvers,
+Phoenix, Arizona was our reunion city in 1995, with

-Massachusetts the host city in 1996.
-In 1997, we returned
+Danvers, Massachusetts the host city in 1996.
+In 1997,

-we enjoyed ship visitations and a "mini sea-trip"
+and where we enjoyed ship visitations and a "mini sea-trip"

 on USS Monsoon (PC 4), courtesy of Special Boat Squadron ONE.